Deep Interest Mining for Intent-Enriched Semantic IDs in Multimodal Generative Recommendation: Method

 \subsection{Deep Contextual Interest Mining (DCIM)}

-The core innovation of our framework lies in \textbf{Deep Contextual Interest Mining (DCIM)}, which systematically extracts high-level semantic interests from item metadata and user interaction contexts.
-Unlike existing methods that rely solely on surface-level textual features, DCIM leverages the world knowledge and reasoning capabilities of frontier LLMs to capture latent user intents that are not explicitly present in the original item attributes.
-This mechanism serves as an implicit Chain-of-Thought (CoT) semantic guidance, progressively facilitating the extraction of finer-grained semantic features.
+The core innovation of our framework lies in \textbf{Deep Contextual Interest Mining (DCIM)}, as illustrated in Figure~\ref{fig_framework}.
+DCIM extracts item-side intent descriptors from item metadata and visual textual evidence.
+We use the word ``interest'' in the recommender-system sense of latent purchase or usage motivation, but the descriptor is item-side: it is inferred from item content and then used by the sequential model to match user histories.
+This distinction avoids target leakage and clarifies that DCIM is not generating a personalized profile for each test query.

-\paratitle{Motivation.} Existing SID generation methods encode items using shallow textual features (\eg product titles and descriptions), which capture explicit attributes but fail to reveal the latent interests underlying user-item interactions.
-For example, given a product ``noise-canceling headphones'', a shallow encoder captures surface attributes such as brand and specifications, but misses deeper user intents such as ``focus-oriented work style'', ``frequent traveler'', or ``audio quality enthusiast''.
-We hypothesize that frontier LLMs, with their extensive world knowledge, can infer these latent contextual interests from item metadata, thereby enriching the semantic content encoded into SIDs.
+\paratitle{Motivation.} Existing SID generation methods often encode items using shallow textual features (\eg product titles and descriptions), which capture explicit attributes but fail to reveal the latent motivations that explain why users interact with the item.
+For example, given a product ``noise-canceling headphones'', a shallow encoder captures surface attributes such as brand and specifications, but misses intent descriptors such as ``focus-oriented work style'', ``frequent traveler'', or ``audio quality enthusiast''.
+We hypothesize that instruction-tuned LLMs can help infer these item-side intent descriptors from metadata and visual textual evidence, thereby enriching the semantic content encoded into SIDs.

-\paratitle{Interest Extraction via LLM Prompting.} For each item $i$ with textual metadata $(\mathbf{t}_i, \mathbf{d}_i)$ and optional visual content $\mathbf{v}_i$ (processed via CMSA, see \Cref{sec:cmsa}), we prompt an LLM $\mathcal{M}$ to extract deep contextual interests using a structured CoT template:
+\paratitle{Interest Extraction via LLM Prompting.} For each item $i$ with textual metadata $(\mathbf{t}_i, \mathbf{d}_i)$ and optional visual content $\mathbf{v}_i$ (processed via CMSA, see \Cref{sec:cmsa}), we prompt an LLM $\mathcal{M}$ to extract intent descriptors using a structured CoT template:

-where $\text{Prompt}_{\text{DCIM}}(\cdot)$ guides the LLM through: (1) surface analysis of explicit item attributes, (2) contextual intent inference about latent user motivations, and (3) synthesis of interpretable interest tags with confidence scores.
-Here $\mathbf{v}_i^{\text{text}}$ denotes the textual description of the visual content produced by CMSA. \paratitle{Interest-Enhanced Item Representation.} The mined deep interests $\mathbf{z}_i = \{z_i^{(1)}, z_i^{(2)}, \ldots, z_i^{(J)}\}$ are concatenated into a unified text representation and encoded into a semantic embedding:
+where $\text{Prompt}_{\text{DCIM}}(\cdot)$ guides the LLM through: (1) surface analysis of explicit item attributes, (2) inference of latent usage or purchase motivations implied by the item, and (3) synthesis of interpretable descriptor tags with confidence scores.
+Here $\mathbf{v}_i^{\text{text}}$ denotes the textual description of the visual content produced by CMSA. \paratitle{Descriptor-Enhanced Text Representation.} The mined descriptors $\mathbf{z}_i = \{z_i^{(1)}, z_i^{(2)}, \ldots, z_i^{(J)}\}$ are concatenated with the metadata and CMSA visual text to form an enriched textual input: